Getting Around Madagascar Madagascar's transportation network is rustic and challenging β€” this isn't a country where you'll hop between cities on sleek buses or reliable trains. The main modes are **taxi-brousse** (shared minibuses that leave when full, not on schedule), domestic flights for long

 Quick Transportation Tips

-Taxi-brousse (bush taxis) are the primary intercity transport - arrive early as they depart when full, not on fixed schedules
+Taxi-brousse (bush taxis) are the primary intercity transport - depart when full, so arrive early for better seats and departure times

 In Antananarivo, agree on taxi fares before starting your journey as meters are rarely used

-Domestic flights with Air Madagascar connect major cities - book well in advance during peak season (July-September)
+Air Madagascar operates domestic flights between major cities - book well in advance during peak season (July-September)

 Book Transportation